-- Illness or injury of pupil - Quarantine - Medical, dental, optometric, or chiropractic services - Attending the funeral of an immediate family member e.g., mother, father, grandmother, grandfather, brother, sister, or any relative living in the immediate household of the student (one day within the state, three days outside the state) - Jury duty - Illness or medical treatment of a child of whom the student is the custodial parent - Spending time with a family member called to duty for, on leave from, or just returned from active military duty in combat zone (immediate family member; maximum three days) - Serving as a member of a precinct board for an election - Attending pupil's naturalization ceremony
+- Illness or injury of pupil; - Quarantine; - Medical, dental, optometric, or chiropractic services; - Attending the funeral of an immediate family member e.g., mother, father, grandmother, grandfather, brother, sister, or any relative living in the immediate household of the student (one day within the state, three days outside the state); - Jury duty; - Illness or medical treatment of a child of whom the student is the custodial parent (no doctor's note required for illness of child); - Spending time with a family member called to duty for, on leave from, or just returned from active military duty in combat zone (immediate family member; maximum three days); - Serving as a member of a precinct board for an election; - · Attending the pupil's naturalization ceremony.

-- Justifiable Personal Reasons, which means that the pupil's absence has been requested in writing by the parent and approved by the principal or designee.
-Absences that fall into this category include, but are not limited to: - Appearance in court - Attendance at a funeral service (extended days) - Attendance at a religious retreat (shall not exceed four hours per semester) - Entertainment industry work with valid work permit (no more than five consecutive days or a maximum of five absences per school Year) - Medical exclusion or exemption - Observance of religious or cultural holiday, ceremony, or secular historical remembrance - o Religious instruction (attend a minimum school day no more than four days per school month) - Revoked suspension through appeals procedure - o Participation in not-for-profit performing arts organization (maximum five days per school year) - o Pre-arranged mental health services (Mental Health Day Treatment) - Take Your Daughters and Sons to Work Day®
+Justifiable Personal Reasons, which means that the pupil's absence has been requested in writing by the parent and approved by the principal or designee.
+Absences that fall into this category include, but are not limited to:

+- Appearance in court; - Attendance at a funeral service (extended days); - Attendance at a religious retreat (shall not exceed four hours per semester); - Entertainment industry work with valid work permit (no more than five consecutive days or a maximum of five absences per school Year); - Medical exclusion or exemption; - Observance of religious or cultural holiday, ceremony, or secular historical remembrance; - Religious instruction (attend a minimum school day; occurs no more than four days per school month); - · Revoked suspension through appeals procedure; - Participation in not-for-profit performing arts organization (maximum five days per school year); - Pre-arranged mental health services (Mental Health Day Treatment); - Take Your Daughters and Sons to Work Day®.